 The site was originally designed for access solely by vehicle traffic.
-However, since the proposed project will be adding residential units to the site, a sidewalk connection from the multi-family parcel to the SR524 sidewalk will be required.
-There is an existing sidewalk along the north side of SR524 and across the roadway along the north side of the Cocoa Commons shopping center properties which would provide convenient access for pedestrian traffic.
-A sidewalk connection has been proposed that is not yet reflected on the development plans.
-This has been added as a condition of approval below.
+However, since the proposed project will be adding residential units to the site, a sidewalk connection from the multi-family parcel to the SR524 sidewalk has been added along the west side of the entry drive.
+There is an existing sidewalk along the north side of SR524 and across the roadway along the north side of the Cocoa Commons shopping center properties which provide convenient access for pedestrian traffic.

 The parking requirements for multi-family use are one space for each studio unit, 1.5 spaces for each one-bedroom unit and 2 spaces for each two and three-bedroom unit, for a total of 474 parking spaces required.
-The Final PUD plans show that 250 regular parking spaces, 112 compact parking spaces, 79 garage units and 10 handicapped parking spaces will be provided, for a total of 451 parking spaces.
+The Final PUD plans show that 7 parallel spaces, 230 regular parking spaces, 112 compact parking spaces, 79 garage units and 10 handicapped parking spaces will be provided, for a total of 438 parking spaces.
 An Administrative Waiver is allowed for up to 5% of the total number of parking spaces required, or 24 spaces.
 The applicant has requested an Administrative Waiver for 23 spaces.
-In addition, the sidewalk connection to be added will likely result in the loss of several parking spaces.
+In addition, the sidewalk connection which was recently added to the plans resulted in the loss of 13 parking spaces.
 A waiver for those spaces will be incorporated into the Development Agreement.